Sunita Narain: Awards

+She was granted an honorary doctorate of science by the University of Calcutta in 2009.
+She also received honorary doctorates from the University of Lausanne and the University of Alberta.
+She received the Raja-Lakshmi Award from the Sri Raja-Lakshmi Foundation in 2009.
+She was awarded the IAMCR's Climate Change Communication Research in Action award in 2016 and was an Edinburgh Medal recipient in 2020.

 Personal life

-Narain was injured in a traffic collision while cycling near the All India Institute of Medical Sciences on the morning of 20 October 2013.
-Her bicycle was hit by a car while she was cycling to Lodhi Gardens from her home in Green Park.
-The car driver did not stop and Narain was taken to AIIMS by a passerby.
-She sustained facial wounds and orthopaedic injuries.
-She was discharged 11 days later, after having reconstructive surgery on her nose, and two metal rods implanted to support her broken wrists.
+Narain was injured in a traffic collision whilst cycling near the All India Institute of Medical Sciences in October 2013.
+She was hit by a car as she was travelling to Lodhi Gardens from her home in Green Park.
+The driver did not stop and Narain was taken to AIIMS by a passerby.
+She sustained facial wounds and orthopaedic injuries, and was discharged after 11 days.
+She had reconstructive surgery on her nose, and two metal rods were implanted to support her broken wrists.